drips-network/docs/docs/using-drips/create-a-community.md

 title: Create a Community
 ---

-This is a guide for creators or developers who wish to set up a Community and issue member NFT tokens to raise funds from their fans.
-Let's jump in and see how it works!
+This is a guide for creators or developers who wish to set up a Community and generate member NFT tokens to crowdsource funds from their fans.
+FYI, there are several ways to interact with the Drips protocols and components, as laid out [here][ad] and [here][to].

+Let's jump in and see how it works using the Drips webapp!

 First, open a new browser tab and navigate to [https://drips.network/][da].